An Euler scheme for BSDEs via the Wiener chaos decomposition: Numerical Experiments

-We also show some samples from the trajectories of the numerical approximation provided by both methods.
-On the left we show the approximation of two samples from the $Y$ component of the solution, while on the right we show the approximation of one sample from the hedging strategies of the first and fifth assets, which is given by $H_{t} = (\Sigma^{T} \text{diag}(S_t))^{-1} Z_{t}$.
+We also show sample paths from the numerical approximations provided by the chaos-based methods.
+On the left, we show two sample paths of the $Y$ component, while on the right, we show one sample path of the hedging strategies for the first and fifth assets, given by